Medication overload and older Americans

 Every day, 750 older people living in the United States (age 65 and older) are hospitalized due to serious side effects from one or more medications.
 Over the last decade, older people sought medical treatment more than 35 million times for adverse drug events, and there were more than 2 million hospital admissions.

 The prescribing of multiple medications to individual patients (called “polypharmacy” in the scientific literature) has reached epidemic proportions.
-More than four in ten older adults take five or more prescription medications a day, tripling over the past two decades.
+More than four in ten older adults take five or more prescription medications, triple the rate from twenty years ago.
 Nearly 20 percent take ten drugs or more.

 Drivers of Medication Overload